SpottedOwlet/kickstarter-analysis/README.md

 # kickstarter-analysis
-Performing analysis on the kickstarter dataset to uncover trends Using Excel formulae, functions, Pivot Tables, Charts & Graphs, statistical analysis
+Performing analysis on the kickstarter dataset to uncover trends using Excel formulae, functions, Pivot Tables, Charts & Graphs, statistical analysis